Mohamed Salah: Senior

 On 8 September, in a 6–0 win over Niger in qualifying for the 2019 Africa Cup of Nations, Salah scored two goals, provided two assists and also missed two penalties.
 His first penalty, in the first minute of the game, was saved, while the second he converted the loose ball after it was initially saved.

-On 16 June 2019, Salah provided two assists after coming on as a substitute in 3–1 win over Guinea in friendly warm-up game for the 2019 Africa Cup of Nations on home soil, wearing the captain's armband for the first time ever in his international career.
-On 26 June, Salah scored his first goal of the tournament in Egypt's second group match, a 2–0 win over DR Congo; he was also involved in the opening goal of the match, which was scored by captain Ahmed Elmohamady.
+On 16 June 2019, Salah provided two assists after coming on as a substitute in 3–1 win over Guinea in friendly warm-up game for the 2019 Africa Cup of Nations on home soil, wearing the captain's armband for the first time in his international career.
+On 26 June, Salah scored his first goal of the tournament in Egypt's second group stage match, in a 2–0 win over DR Congo; he was also involved in the opening goal of the match, which was scored by captain Ahmed Elmohamady.
+In Egypt's last group stage match, Salah scored his second goal of the tournament via a free kick against Uganda, as Egypt emerged as Group A winners of the tournament.

 Salah was named as the captain of the Egypt national team in September 2019.
-In 2021–22, Salah had to face his Liverpool teammate Sadio Mané twice, as Egypt competed against Senegal in the 2021 Africa Cup of Nations Final and third round of the 2022 World Cup qualifications; however, Egypt lost both encounters in the penalty shootout.
+In 2021–22, Salah faced his Liverpool teammate Sadio Mané twice, as Egypt competed against Senegal in the 2021 Africa Cup of Nations final and the third round of 2022 World Cup qualification.
+However, Egypt lost both encounters via penalty shoot-outs.

+On 24 March 2023, Salah scored his 50th international goal for Egypt, making Egypt the only African team with more than one player who had scored at least 50 international goals.
+On 16 November, Salah scored four goals in Egypt's 6–0 win over Djibouti, and became Egypt's highest goalscorer in World Cup qualification matches overtaking Mohamed Aboutrika.

+On 30 December 2023, he was selected in the 27-man squad for the 2023 Africa Cup of Nations in Ivory Coast.
+On 14 January 2024, he scored a stoppage-time penalty in a 2–2 draw against Mozambique in the opening match of group stage, becoming the first Egyptian to score in four different AFCON tournaments.
+Four days later, he sustained a hamstring injury against Ghana, which forced him to withdraw from the competition.
+Later that year, on 10 June, he earned his 100th international cap, in which he also scored a goal, in a 1–1 away draw against Guinea-Bissau during the 2026 FIFA World Cup qualification.
+On 8 October 2025, he netted a brace in a 3–0 away win over Djibouti, sealing his nation's qualification for the 2026 FIFA World Cup.
+With his brace against Djibouti, he became the all-time top scorer in the history of the African World Cup qualifiers, by netting 20 goals for Egypt.
+He surpassed the previous joint record of 18 goals held by Didier Drogba, Samuel Eto'o, Moumouni Dagano, and Islam Slimani.